rizwan-rizu/galaxyDigitalAssessment/README.md

 The other folder is `components` and in that we have the `traderForm` component which includes different files like

 - `interface.tsx`: In this file I have includes all the typescript interfaces for the component.
 - `formJson.tsx`: This file exports the trader form's JSON and uses it to dynamically display a user input form.
 Implementing it this way provides great reusability, as seen in the `index.tsx` file, where I have mapped the JSON and dynamically displayed form based on the item.
+The form's JSON can also be retrieved from the backend and dynamically displayed on the frontend, which is an additional advantage of implementing it this way.
 - `reducer.tsx`: This file contains and exports both the form's initial state and the reducer, which manages input changes and updates the state as needed.
 For reusability and more control over state management, I prefer to use the `useReducer()` hook instead of `useState()`.
 - `sampleData.tsx`: This file contains the binance sample data for the spot and option trade.
 - `index.tsx`: This file contains the trader form component, which is called in 'app.tsx'.
+- `utility.tsx`: The `checkTradeConsistency()` method, which contains conditions to check for trade consistency, is exported by this file.
+Having this separate file makes it easier to read; otherwise, I would have to add it to the index.tsx file, which would have increased its size and line count.

-## Check if the base price or strike price entered is within a reasonable range
+# Check if the base price or strike price entered is within a reasonable range
 The criteria to check if the base price or strike price is within a reasonable range.
 I am ensuring the user-entered base price is within `±10%` of the current spot price and last option price from Binance.
 A reasonable range (±10%) is not a strict industry standard but rather a commonly used heuristic in financial applications to ensure that user-entered prices are within a realistic range based on current market data.
 This range helps prevent significant deviations from market prices, which can indicate errors in data entry or unrealistic trades.

-## Check for consistency in the trade details
+# Check for consistency in the trade details
 To check trade consistency I have applied following checks.

 1. Last Price Consistency Check: